XRPLF/xrpl-dev-portal/websocket_api.md

 | ripple_state.currency | String | (Required if `ripple_state` specified) String representation of a currency that this RippleState entry relates to, as either a 3-letter currency code or a 40-character hex code |
 | binary | Boolean | (Optional, defaults to false) If true, return hashed data as hex strings.
 Otherwise, return data in JSON format. |

-The `generator` parameter is deprecated and should not be used.
+The `generator` parameter is deprecated and may be removed without further notice.

 #### Response Format ####